From Device to Dynamics: An Iterative Architectural Framework for High-Performance Single-Photon Detection at Room Temperature: Discussion

 \subsubsection{Controlled Gates}

-\qquad The primary technological prerequisites of the ESPD scheme are the controlled quantum gates, typically C-NOT operations, which define the critical parameters $p$ and $P$.
+The primary technological prerequisites of the ESPD scheme are the controlled quantum gates, typically C-NOT operations, which define the critical parameters $p$ and $P$.

-\qquad A high transmission efficiency, with attenuation as low as $0.1$ dB (corresponding to a propagation probability $p \approx 0.98$) \cite{P2025A}, is achievable with commercial photonic integrated circuits \cite{MD2005Propagation, CL2022Ultra, FZ2022Transverse, FZ2025Chip}, suggesting that $p$ can approach unity.
-It is important to reiterate that $p$ represents the intrinsic transmission rate of a single, non-cascaded controlled module and, by definition, does not decrease with an increasing number of cascaded modules or ESPD levels.
+High transmission efficiencies, for example, with attenuation as low as $0.1$ dB (corresponding to a propagation probability $p \approx 0.98$) \cite{P2025A}, are achievable with commercial photonic integrated circuits \cite{MD2005Propagation, CL2022Ultra, FZ2022Transverse, FZ2025Chip}, suggesting that $p$ can approach unity.
+It is important to reiterate that $p$ represents the intrinsic transmission rate of a single, non-cascaded controlled module and, by definition, remains invariant under an increasing number of cascaded modules or ESPD levels.
 The cumulative system loss is fully accounted for in the derivation of the total system efficiency, $\eta_{s+1}$ (Eq.\eqref{DE}).

-\qquad However, to accommodate practical implementations, one may consider using post-selection controlled gates instead of the feedforward configurations.
-While the ESPD paradigm remains valid for such probabilistic operations, the overall system efficiency is necessarily degraded.
+However, to accommodate practical implementations, one may consider using post-selection controlled gates instead of the feedforward configurations.
+While the ESPD paradigm remains valid for such probabilistic operations (with slight modifications in analysis), the overall system efficiency is necessarily degraded.
 Specifically, if the post-selection efficiency of the controlled gate is $\frac{1}{N}$, the effective average transmission rate from one module to the next is reduced to $p^{N}$.
 Although a full theoretical calculation for the post-selection case is structurally similar to that established in Section \ref{sec:Theory} and is not repeated here, the resulting degradation underscores the importance of characterizing system performance under reduced transmission rate.
-Table \ref{TDE59Pvar} and Fig.\ref{FDE59Pvar} indicate that the ESPD framework maintains performance enhancement even when $p$ drops to $0.80$ (approximately 1 dB attenuation, corresponding to the loss cascaded about 10 controlled modules with 0.1 dB attenuation on each.).
+Table \ref{TDE59Pvar} and Fig.\ref{FDE59Pvar} indicate that the ESPD framework maintains performance enhancement even when $p$ drops to $0.80$ (approximately 1 dB attenuation, corresponding to the loss accumulated across approximately 10 controlled modules with 0.1 dB attenuation on each.).
 This result shows robustness, indicating the scheme's feasibility even for C-NOT gates with a low post-selection efficiency of around $10\%$, which is well within the reach of current photonic technology \cite{LP2010High, CR2011Integrated, PR2025High, NF2025Quantum, GN2025Quantum, P2025A}.